Unity-Technologies/DOTS-training-samples/Ported/sschoener/DistanceFieldAttractors/README.md

 # Port Report
 This is a port of the original `DistanceFieldAttractors` project to DOTS.
-It targets
+It targets `entities 0.2.0`.
- * `entities 0.1.1-preview`,
- * `hybrid rendeder 0.1.1-preview`.

 ## The original project